jsummers/imageworsener/readme.txt

    If you supply two colors, a checkerboard background will be used.

+   This does not affect the background color label that may be written to the output image's metadata.
+Use -bkgdlabel for that.

  -checkersize <n>
    For checkerboard backgrounds, specifies the size of the squares in pixels.
    The default is 16.